BalajiG2000/Classification-Driving_test_result_prediction/README.md

 I tried  to build a logistic regression model using Python and NumPy, conduct basic exploratory data analysis, and implement gradient descent from scratch.

+NOTE:

+We can interpret the output of the logistic sigmoid function as a probability, since this function outputs in the range 0 to 1 for any input.
+We can threshold the function at 50% to make our classification.

 Steps Involved: